evermake/tg-bot-typescript/README.md

 # _YourAwesomeBot_

-> ⚠️ Work in progress (template is not finished yet)
+> ⚠️ Work in progress ⚠️

 Opinionated template repository for building Telegram bots with TypeScript.